carterprince/spotify-classification/README.md

 Have your notebook write a single JSON file to the `output/` folder.
 You can call it whatever you want, but just going with the model name in snake case (e.g. `random_forest.json`) is probably best.

+This ensures that for each model we have a consistent, streamlined way to read its performance and to see how each hyperparameter affected its performance.
+This will be immensely useful for writing the final report.

 Use this format for the JSON:

 ```json